 You must bring an AFCS claim within seven years, and civil claims must be issued at Court within three years, pursuant to section 11(4) of the Limitation Act 1980.

-If you are a member of the Armed Forced and have suffered injury and illness in the course of your employment contact Law Lane Solicitors, for an initial consultation.

-{Final draft}

-You must bring an AFCS claim within seven years, and civil claims must be issued at Court within three years, pursuant to section 11(4) of the Limitation Act 1980.

-If you are a member of the Armed Forced and have suffered injury and illness in the course of your employment contact Law Lane Solicitors, for an initial consultation.
+If you are a member of the Armed Forced and have suffered injury and illness in the course of your employment, contact Law Lane Solicitors for initial consultation.